ambiguousname/ambiguousname.github.io/_posts/2024-12-17-skyrim-in-minecraft.md

 [^subgroup]: We treat the subgroup the same as a Group, just with a different type.

-So this makes reasing `.esm` a cinch.
+So this makes reading `.esm` a cinch.
 We just need to find the right group associated with the data we want, and read from that.
 UESP lists all of the groups that Skyrim contains:

 ```
 GMST, KYWD, LCRT, AACT, TXST, GLOB, CLAS, FACT, HDPT, HAIR, EYES, RACE, SOUN, ASPC,